commercetools/commercetools-sync-java/docs/usage/SYNC_OPTIONS.md

 #### `syncFilter` (Only for Product Sync Options)
  represents either a blacklist or a whitelist for filtering certain update action groups.
   - __Blacklisting__ an update action group means that everything in products will be synced except for any group in the blacklist.
-A typical use case is to blacklist prices when syncing products is to sync everything in products except prices.
+A typical use case is to blacklist prices when syncing products.
+In other words, syncing everything in products except prices.

   - __Whitelisting__ an update action group means that the groups in this whitelist will be the *only* group synced in products.
-One use case could be to whitelist prices when syncing products, so as to only sync prices in products and nothing else.
+One use case could be to whitelist prices when syncing products.
+In other words, syncing prices only in products and nothing else.

   - The list of action groups allowed to be blacklisted or whitelisted on products can be found [here](/src/main/java/com/commercetools/sync/products/ActionGroup.java).